JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/tdd_flow/index.md

   url: https://www.youtube.com/watch?v=gerOp85XHXM
 ---

-Players have parents.
-Pro tip for youth sports: families are complicated now.
-It's not just "parent" but "guardian".
+Players have parents, also known as guardians.
 Let's make a module for a `Guardian` class.
 This time let's do it with a bit of test-driven development (TDD) and show how to get PyCharm into a good "flow" for TDD.

 # Starter Tests

-First, create `laxleague/guardian.py` with an empty class:
+First, create `src/laxleague/guardian.py` with an empty class:

 `embed:tutorials/visual_pytest/tdd_flow/guardian01.py`

 Why do we make an empty placeholder class?
 To let PyCharm generate the import in our test.

 Let's do that part now.
-Create `tests/test_guardian.py` with the `test_import` "get me into the flow" test we just saw:
+Use `Navigate | Go To Test` (`Ctrl-Shift-T` Win/Linux, `Shift-Cmd-T` macOS) as explained in the last step to help generate `tests/test_guardian.py`.
+Enter a `test_construction` test to "get me into the flow", letting PyCharm generate the import:

 `embed:tutorials/visual_pytest/tdd_flow/test_guardian01.py`

 Run the test by right-clicking in the editor *outside any block* and choosing to run it with `pytest` (bigger target area than the tab.)

 Yay, the test passes.
 Not a major victory, but allows us to start inching forward:

 ![Test Passes](./guardian_passes_import.png)